timmo-nhn/XcaDocumentSource/README.md

 ## Coding Conventions

 The following coding conventions are used in XcaDocumentSource.
 They are not enforced onto the implementer, but described here for informational purposes:
 - Functions are used extensively to break up code and separate concerns.
-No function should rarely be more than 100 lines.
+Functions should rarely be more than 100 lines.
   - Functions should have a single purpose (SRP)
 - Service-classes encapsulate functionality related to a single "purpose" or function (interact with registry/repository, transform objects from X to Y format etc.)
 - Naming: